Beta-deformation in Twistor-String Theory: Local coordinates and gauge fixing

 We can also compute the infinitesimal generators of the projective algebra, as explained in Appendix \ref{ApxProjective2}.
 In this case, the structure constants will be:

 In order to compute the operators in the Siegel gauge, we will use the OPE that were defined in section 2:

 We are now able to define the action of the $b$-ghost (\ref{b-ghost}) by the usage of the local coordinates and the corresponding OPEs above.
-In the next two subsections, we will write the operators in local coordinates and extract some nice conclusions from the gauge fixing.
+In the next two subsections, we will express the operators in local coordinates and derive insightful conclusions from the gauge-fixing procedure.